Complementary and Alternative Medicines 2

 for training, professional skills, behaviour and

-part of the NHS from its beginning in 1949.
-The hospital offers a
+Hospital, has been part of the NHS from its beginnings in 1949.
+The

-whole range of other complementary and alternative medicines.
+hospital offer a whole range of other complementary and alternative

 Institute of Hypnotherapy is an association of